 - all wireless communication shall require user authentication before granting access to campus network and beyond

 - wireless networks must be designed and deployed to avoid any interference between competing devices in the electro magnetic spectrum.
 Other devices may mean neighboring wireless base stations or other components using the radio spectrum such as cordless telephones or competing technologies.
 In the event that a wireless device interferes with other equipment the local department should be expected to resolve the situation.
 Disputes over channel allocation should be handled by the official point of contact for that base station.
-Where multiple units or departments are involved Computing Services will act as arbiter or coordinator
+Where multiple units or departments are involved DD&T will act as arbiter or coordinator

 - physical security should be considered the joint responsibility of all parties when planning the location of wireless access point and other wireless network components